WKBae/jdbf/README.md

 Java utility to read/write DBF files

+### Version 2.1.1

+Changed file reading method, using RandomAccessFile instead of BufferedInputStream.

+ The original `net.iryndin.jdbf.reader.DbfReader` and `net.iryndin.jdbf.reader.MemoReader` used BufferedInputStream with buffer size of 1MB, 8KB.
+This may cause unexpected IOException when stream is read over their buffer size(so the BufferedInputStream's mark is invalidated) and `BufferedInputStream.reset()` is called.
+Using RandomAccessFile resolves this problem by seeking around with natively supported method, not reset() and skip()-ing.
+However, the seeking time might be slightly slower compared to seeking in the buffer, and the support for InputStream(such as `net.iryndin.jdbf.reader.DbfReader.DbfReader(InputStream)`) is dropped.

 ### Version 2.1.0

 Fix issue [#5](https://github.com/iryndin/jdbf/issues/5) - don't load DBF and MEMO files into memory when reading it (thanks to Eugene Michuk for noticing this!)